Accessories & Tools

 What Is Lump Charcoal?
 (And Why Pitmasters Prefer It)

 Lump charcoal is made by burning hardwood — oak, hickory, maple, mesquite, you name it — in a low-oxygen environment until all that’s left is carbon.
 That’s it.
 Compare that to briquettes, which are made from compressed sawdust, coal dust, and binders to hold their shape, plus additives to help them light evenly.
+If you want a deeper breakdown of the differences, check out our guide on lump charcoal vs briquettes.

 That difference shows up in your food and in how you cook: